There are so many uses for this easy Cilantro Pesto recipe. And I think it’s better than basil!

 - Helps promote healthy liver function and stimulates the endocrine glands.

-- Helps with insulin secretion and lowers blood sugar.
+- Helps with insulin secretion and helps to lower blood sugar.

-- Helps ease conjunctivitis, eye-aging, macular degeneration and other eye stressors.
+- Helps ease conjunctivitis and other eye stressors.

 Pretty powerful benefits, huh?
 Most people don’t know how to incorporate cilantro into their diet, besides adding it to Mexican food.
 So, I want to share a yummy recipe for you to try out.